-Librarians from more than 90 countries have participated in professional development programs offered by the Mortenson Center, the only one of its kind in the world.
+Librarians from more than 90 countries have participated in training offered by the Mortenson Center, the only one of its kind in the world.

-Our programs would not be possible without the expertise and generosity of our colleagues at the University of Illinois at Urbana-Champaign University Library, the iSchool of Illinois (formerly the Graduate School of Library and Information Science), and library and information science professionals throughout the United States.
+The Associates Program is successful due to the expertise and generosity of our colleagues at the University of Illinois at Urbana-Champaign University Library and the iSchool of Illinois (formerly the Graduate School of Library and Information Science), and the library and information science professionals throughout the United States.

-Arabella Advisors conducted an evaluation of five years (2009-13) of the Center’s professional development programs in librarianship.
+An evaluation of five years (2009-2013) of the Center’s professional development programs was conducted by Arabella Advisors.
 Read the report here.